NishanthChowdary097/ChefGuruMPB04/README.md

 git checkout -b <name>
 ```

+All the python servers should be wsgi

-start working on you beanch
+start working on you branch

 update .gitignore and enjoy!!!

+WORKSPACE:

+MOHITH works on hf_server folder (frontend if possible)

+FAHAD works on main folder

+NISHANTH works on auth folder